 Bail and Bonding Out of Jail in Oklahoma

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Criminal Defense Attorney, if you have been arrested for any criminal allegation.
 This page is an overview of how to get out of jail after arrest in Oklahoma.
 Specifically, hiring a bondsman or posting bail in Oklahoma.

 Can I Bond out of Jail in Oklahoma after Arrest?

 Although every misdemeanor and felony crime in Oklahoma is an arrestable offense, they also carry bond, except very serious violent charges.
 An offense that carries bond means you can get out of jail, while your case is pending, if you or a bondsman post the bond.
 You, your family, or a loved one can post your bond directly through the Court, i.e. go to the jail or courthouse and post the cash for your bond with a cashier’s check or cash.
 The bond will be returned or exonerated at the conclusion of the case, if the person appears for his/her court dates, whether convicted or not.
 It is important you keep copies of the receipt, if you post a cash bond.

 The majority of criminal cases are resolved in three to six months, with exceptions, which means the money you gave to the court or jail will be returned in that same time frame.
 However, due to a variety of reasons, the majority of those facing criminal charges hire a bail bondman or cannot afford the total cash bond.